InaM2C Rules & Guidelines

 - Teams may not use any person (other than team members) to discuss or obtain ideas for solving their problem.
 The relevant issue is one of intent: each team of students is expected to develop all of its substantive analysis without the help of others.

 - Partial solutions are acceptable.
 There is no passing or failing cutoff score, nor will numerical scores be assigned.
 The InaM2C judges are primarily interested in a teams’ approach and methods.

 - Papers must be typed and in English with a readable font of at least 12 point type.

-- Your submission should consist of a 1 page Summary Sheet and your solution cannot exceed 20 pages for a maximum of 21 pages.
-(The appendices and references should appear at the end of the paper and do not count toward the 20 page limit.)
+- Your submission should consist of a 1-page Summary Sheet and your solution cannot exceed 20 pages for a maximum of 21 pages.
+(The appendices and references should appear at the end of the paper and do not count toward the 20 pages limit.)

 - The solution must consist entirely of written text and possibly figures, charts, or other written material only.
 No non-paper support such as computer disks will be accepted.

-- Each page of the solution must contain the team control number and the page number at the top of the page; we suggest using a page header on each page, for example: Team # 2021000 page 6 of 13.
+- Each page of the solution must contain the team control number and the page number at the top of the page; we suggest using a page header on each page, for example, Team # 2023000 page 6 of 13.